Pimp Up Your Shell

 show = diff-so-fancy | less --tabs=1,3

-# More Git Trickery
+More Git Trickery

-Check-out my git/config (opens new window)
+Check-out my git/config

-in my github.com/rafi/.config (opens new window) repository.
+in my github.com/rafi/.config repository.

-# Other Great Tools
+Other Great Tools